jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

    the objectionable features which they inherently possess.
        (Shoghi Effendi, The World Order of Baha'u'llah, p.
 152)

-What is the Baha'i Faith, then?
-What can be said about it, and how is it classified?
+What is the Baha'i Faith governance model, then?
 We are told that it is a model for future governance of the human race, but if it is not a democracy, what is it?

 It is a form of _participative government_ for sure.
 In the west, we generally think of participative government as meaning a